“An authentic faith always implies a deep desire to change the world.”

 St. Vincent de Paul Center

-This is a shared ministry with St. Francis de Sales.
-Food is collected from parishioners at both parishers over the weekend, and then on Monday volunteers transport it to the St. Vincent de Paul Center at 13th and Maple.
-Volunteers also staff the center, which is open Monday and Wednesday from 3-8 p.m. and on Saturday from 12-4 p.m.
+This is a ministry of St. Francis de Sales.
+Food is collected from parishioners at both Holland parishes over the weekend, and then on Monday volunteers transport it to the St. Vincent de Paul Center at 13th and Maple.
+Volunteers also staff the center.
 Some volunteers work every week; some are Confirmation students doing service hours; others do weekly shopping for needed commodities and fresh produce.
-If you want to volunteer any time at the center, call Frank Casteneda at 616-394-0676.
-If you have donations of appliances, sofas, etc. in good condition, or if you can volunteer to help with these pickups, call Frank.
+If you want to volunteer any time at the center, or if you have donations of appliances, sofas, etc. in good condition, or if you can volunteer to help with these pickups, contact St. Francis de Sales.

 Sister Parish in Haiti